Breyer State University

-Breyer State University, also called Breyer State University-Alabama, is an unaccredited distance education, for profit, private university that formerly operated in the U.S. states of Idaho and Alabama and now reports a location in Panama.
+Breyer State Theology University, also called Breyer State University-Alabama, is an unaccredited distance education, for profit, private university that formerly operated in the U.S. states of Idaho and Alabama and now reports a location in Panama.
 It has been described by The New Republic magazine as a diploma mill that "claimed official-sounding accreditation to attract hundreds of people to obtain degrees".
 Breyer State University disputes this categorization.

 History

 Breyer State originally incorporated in Kamiah, Idaho in 2001, but later incorporated in Alabama in 2004, as Breyer State University-Alabama.

 In 2003, Breyer was described as a "conjoined twin" of James Monroe University.
 Breyer State's former president, Dominick L. Flarey, was also identified as president of James Monroe University.

 In 2007, Breyer State reported that it had more than 120 contracted faculty.
 In 2008 the Alabama Community College System reported the finding that "many" of the faculty members' degrees "did not come from accredited institutions."

 A July 2008 news release by the Alabama Community College System that announced an initiative to rid the state of fraudulent institutions stated that some of the closed institutions, "notably Columbus University and Breyer State University – were operating apparent diploma mills and taking shameful advantage of hundreds of unsuspecting students."

 In March 2008 Breyer State's license to operate in Alabama expired.
 The Alabama Department of Postsecondary Education denied Breyer State's request for renewal of its license in June 2008 and then reported that the school had moved to Idaho.
 As of September 2010, its website displayed an address in Los Angeles, California at the bottom of each page.
 As of August 2012, the website lists an address in Panama.